Ash Williams: Characteristics

 By the time of Ash vs. Evil Dead, decades after the original films, Ash has aged considerably; he now wears dentures, a "man girdle", and dyes his hair.
 According to Bruce Campbell, "we're milking the age thing now.
 He was the wrong guy thirty-five years ago, and now he's really the wrong guy for the job and that made it an interesting character to play".

 In the films, Ash has fought with several demonic depictions of himself, referred to in Army of Darkness as "Bad Ash", and also as "Evil Ash" by fans.
 The first illusion was in Evil Dead II, where Ash experiences a hallucination wherein his reflection torments him over dismembering his girlfriend Linda with a chainsaw, and proceeds to choke him, only for Ash to realize he is choking himself.
 The second appearance was as a clone in Army of Darkness, becoming "Bad Ash".
 Ash seemingly kills his clone and buries him, but "Bad Ash" is revived after Ash incorrectly recites the Necronomicon incantations.
 Bad Ash later leads the Army to Arthur's castle to retrieve the Necronomicon, even corrupting Ash's then-love interest Sheila.
-He battles "Good Ash" for the Necronomicon, gets burnt with a torch, and continues fighting as a skeleton.
+He battles "Good Ash" for the Necronomicon, gets burned with a torch, and continues fighting as a skeleton.
 Finally, Ash cuts off Bad Ash's right hand and catapults him into the sky on a lit sack of gunpowder, which then explodes.

 A new version of Bad Ash appears in the TV series Ash vs Evil Dead, spawned from Ash's severed hand from Evil Dead II.
 While essentially the same character, it has more in common with Ash in terms of personality, and even sharing old injuries and ailments which Ash uses to his advantage during their fight.
 Rather than being overtly evil and openly hostile, it is more subtle and comes across as a psychopath, being friendly and flirty towards Amanda at first but becomes unstable and aggressive when she rejects him.
 It appears in the third season of the show; born as an infant (but demonstrating superhuman abilities), it soon grows to again resemble the adult Ash.
 In contrast to the independence of other incarnations, this one is noticeably subservient to its creator, Ruby.